The first AXA Medical Centre officially unveils

 AXA fulfills its Payer-to Partner strategy to become customers' lifelong partner

-HONG KONG SAR - Media OutReach - 8 September 2022 - AXA and EC Healthcare today (8 September) held the "AXA Medical Centre Unveiling and AXA Hong Kong and EC Healthcare MOU Signing Ceremony", pledging to work together to provide professional, quality, and hassle-free one-stop health management services to AXA customers in the future.
+HONG KONG, Sept.
+8, 2022 /PRNewswire/ -- AXA and EC Healthcare today (8 September) held the "AXA Medical Centre Unveiling and AXA Hong Kong and EC Healthcare MOU Signing Ceremony", pledging to work together to provide professional, quality, and hassle-free one-stop health management services to AXA customers in the future.
 Under the partnership, the first AXA Medical Centre was unveiled today at the World Trade Centre in Causeway Bay.
 Together with the AXA designated Endoscopy and Day Surgery Centre in Central, it will officially start operating in November this year.

 One-stop exclusive health management services with seasoned healthcare professionals for AXA customers